seebykilian/excel-azure-ai-translator/README.md

 ![TranslationResult](https://i.postimg.cc/h4bg82Lx/Translation-Result.png)

-*The result in your Excel file should look like this*
+*The result in your Excel file should look like this.*

 ## Improve accuracy with Custom Translator <a name="improveAccuracyWithCustomTranslator"></a>